 WE HAVE NO AFFILIATION with the Humane Society of the United States (which wasn't founded until 1954).
 We are not a chapter of the HSUS,we do not receive supplies from them and receive no funding from them or any other national advocacy group.

-We are fund by and rely on the generous contributions made by our supporters and community members who believe in the work we have done and continue to do over the past 127 years.
+We are funded by and rely on grants, modest adoption fees, and the generous contributions made by our supporters and community members who believe in the work we have done and continue to do over the past 128 years.
 We are proud to serve the Erie Community -- without you, our work would not be possible!

 There is no time-limit for the length of stay a pet has at the Erie Humane Society.
 Healthy, adoptable pets remain at the shelter until they are adopted.
 Additionally, there are no restrictions of age of pets.
 We take-in newborn kittens to senior pets, giving every animal the opportunity to thrive so that they may have a second chance at a happy, healthy life with a loving family.

-We employ two full-time cruelty investigators.
+We employ two full-time Humane Police Officers.
 These officers are trained by the Pennsylvania Department of Agriculture; Bureau of Dog Law.
 They are sworn by the Erie County Courts, employed and supervised by the Erie Humane Society, and work closely with state and local law enforcement units, local animal enforcement agencies, the county court system, local governments and the Office of the District Attorney.

 Through our long history of working with and assisting other entities, we also enjoy strong professional working relationships in the community.
 The Erie Humane Society's Humane Officers enforce the Commonwealth of Pennsylvania Cruelty Law.
 This body of law governs and protects against the negligent, abusive or cruel treatment of domesticated animals, including farm stock and horses.